Lab 5: Deployments and Code Promotion

 In mature CI-CD systems, Git defines the promotion workflow, not the pipeline.
 For example, if we have the following Git branching model:

-Changes are committed to feature* → merged to test → merged to main
+Changes are committed to feature* → merged to develop → merged to main:

 %%{init: {'theme': 'neutral', 'look': 'handDrawn', 'themeVariables': { 'fontFamily': 'monospace', "fontSize":"18px"}}}%%